 There are ways (besides reading) to increase your vocabulary and keep it “in the front of your mind.”
 (That means to keep important words in your active vocabulary.
 It isn't enough to recognize words if you can't think of them when you need to use them.)
 One way is to learn word roots, prefixes, and suffixes.
 Knowing even a few of the most common ones helps you recognize hundreds of English words.
 That's why I teach so many of them here.

 If you have questions about word use that you can't seem to find answers for, you can ask in the box below.
 I'll do my best to answer.
 I'll also be glad to talk if you think you might like some help with your vocabulary.
 I give one-on-one lessons/coaching on English vocabulary and communication skills.
-Just let me know below and we can arrange a time.
+Just let me know below and we can arrange a time to talk.